roboscienceorg/book/source/Introduction/whatisrobot.rst

 ''''

-The word *robot* is introduced to the English language through the play :index:Rossum’s Universal Robots` by the Czech writer Karel :index:`Čapek`.
-The play is centered around a factory staffed by intelligent cyborgs.
+The word *robot* is introduced to the English language through the play :index:`Rossum’s Universal Robots` by the Czech writer Karel :index:`Capek`.
+The play is
+centered around a factory staffed by intelligent cyborgs.
 The English term robot comes from the Slavic word *robota* which roughly translates as work or labor.
 Credit for the term goes to Karel’s brother Josef.